Hamm (Westfalen) Hauptbahnhof: History

 During World War II, the station was a prime target due to its strategic location and its large marshalling yard and suffered from numerous air attacks.
 Most of these were carried out by the British RAF Bomber Command.
 Over 80% of Hamm lay in ruins after the war, and the station was no exception.
 Passenger services resumed on 18 June 1945 on the line to Dortmund and Duisburg, and on 20 June 1945 on the lines to Bielefeld, Münster and Soest; only 6 weeks after the end of the war.

 The first line to be electrified was the line from Hammburger to Düsseldorf Hbf on 10 May 1957.
 Electrification continued over the next decades, and was finished in December 1970 with the line to Paderborn.

 In 1984, Hamm started to see InterCity services calling at the station, and since the early 1990s InterCityExpress trains call at the station as well.

-The marshalling yard, despite having been renovated in the 1960s, was partly closed after Deutsche Bundesbahn became the private Deutsche Bahn AG.
+The marshalling yard, despite having been renovated in the 1960s, was partly closed after Deutsche Bundesbahn became the private Deutsche Bahn.
 Of the three humps originally present in the yard, two of them (near signal boxes Hro and Vmo) were closed.
 The marshalling yard nowadays operates at only 10% of its original 10,000 wagon per day capacity.
 The two depots and the maintenance works are also operating at reduced capacity.
 The mail station, which even had its own hump, has been completely closed as mail trains were abolished soon after the privatization of the former Deutsche Bundespost in the early 1990s.
 The access tracks have been removed and the area was sold off to investors.

 On 15 December 2019, Deutsche Bahn redesignated the station from Bahnhof "station" to Hauptbahnhof (Hbf) "central station".